-Some landlords utilize a “cash for keys” agreement, paying their tenant in exchange for their compliance to move out.
+Some landlords utilize a “cash for keys” agreement, paying their tenants in exchange for their compliance to move out.
 If a tenant refuses to leave, though, you always have the option of evicting them.
-There are also other reasons to initiate an eviction, such as a tenant harassing landlord, a tenant partaking in illegal acts, or a tenant violating the lease.
+There are also other reasons to initiate an eviction, such as a tenant harassing the landlord, a tenant partaking in illegal acts, or a tenant violating the lease.
 If you want to evict a tenant, you need to file eviction papers in court.

 How to Get Rid of a Bad Tenant Through Eviction FAQs